 While walking my dog, I found a shiny, new penny.
 When I got home, I told my sons that whoever guessed the item I found could have that item.
 To my dismay, my mother-in-law, father-in-law and wife started making suggestions.
 “Maybe it’s a penny,” my wife suggested.
 “Or a quarter,” said my mother-in-law.
 “Or a dime,” said my father-in-law.
 I looked at my dog.
 C’mon, boy, you’re the only one who hasn’t said anything.
-Why don’t you suggest that it could also be a nickel and make this game complete devoid of fun, I thought.
+Why don’t you suggest that it could also be a nickel and make this game completely devoid of fun, I thought.

 But kudos to Eli for what he did next.
-“Is it a coin?” he asked, and I could almost see his five-your-old brain thinking that this would make him a winner no matter which of the suggested coins it was.
+“Is it a coin?” he asked, and I could almost see his five-year-old brain thinking that this would make him a winner no matter which of the suggested coins it was.

 “It sure is!”
 I said, beaming, and handed him the coin.

 We play games like this all the time, and each of my sons wins in roughly equal proportions.
 But upon seeing Eli receive a penny, my mother-in-law must have sensed favoritism.
 She pulled out her coin purse and handed some coins to both boys.
 When the dust settled, Eli had two nickels and three pennies, but Alex had just one nickel and three pennies.
-Alex asked why he had received less.
+Alex asked why he had received fewer.
 It was just an oversight, and Grandma gave him another nickel.

 “Now we have an even number of coins,” Eli said.